 In addition, along with the demand for electric vehicles, users are also setting up solar panels in their premises, which primarily need lithium-ion batteries for electricity storage.
 Further, with the decreasing battery prices coupled with solar photovoltaic installations; the sales of lithium-ion batteries are expected to rise in the forecast period.

+Li-NMC batteries are expected to lead the market in the coming years, accounting for a revenue share of 40% by 2030.
+This variant is employed, owing to its high energy density with good stability and long discharge cycle.
+This is due to the usage of an optimal amount of nickel, manganese, and cobalt.
 These characteristics make them ideal for laptops, mobile phones, tablets, and power tools.
-Li-NMC batteries are also employed in hybrid electric vehicles (HEVs), battery electric vehicles (BEVs), and plug-in hybrid electric vehicles (PHEVs) since they address the safety concerns in regard to battery overheating.
+Li-NMC batteries are also employed in hybrid electric vehicles (HEVs), battery electric vehicles (BEVs), and plug-in hybrid electric vehicles (PHEVs) to address safety concerns with regard to battery overheating.

-Till 2021, automotive companies had been the highest revenue contributors to lithium-ion battery manufacturers and suppliers.
-This was mostly due to the increasing global popularity of EVs, in part, due to the implementation of numerous environmental norms and emission laws.
+The automotive sector contributed the highest revenue share to Li-ion battery manufacturers and suppliers in 2022.
+This is mainly ascribed to the increasing global popularity of EVs, due to the implementation of numerous environmental norms and emission laws.

-The major players operating in the market are BYD Company Limited, LG Chem Ltd., Panasonic Corporation, Samsung SDI Co.
+The most-significant lithium-ion battery market players are BYD Company Limited, LG Chem Ltd., Panasonic Corporation, Samsung SDI Co.
 Ltd., Shenzhen BAK Battery Co.
-Ltd., GS Yuasa Corporation, Showa Denko K.K.
-Company Ltd., Toshiba Corporation, Amperex Technology Limited, Tesla Inc., and Tianjin Lishen Battery Joint-Stock Co.
-Ltd.
+Ltd., GS Yuasa Corporation, Showa Denko K.K., Toshiba Corporation, Amperex Technology Limited, and Tesla Inc.